-Many people remain under the impression that hot water storage tanks mean that they will run out of hot water, and therefore have to wait for the tank to heat up.
-If the tank is sized correctly according to the needs of the household, this should not happen.
+Many people remain under the impression that hot water storage cylinders mean that they will run out of hot water, and therefore have to wait for the cylinder to heat up.
+If the cylinder is sized correctly according to the needs of the household, this should not happen.
 Here’s a quick guide to sizing

 • A bath uses 100 litres of hot water at 40 degrees Celsius (equating to 60 litres at 60 degrees Celsius)

 • Showers can use about 18 litres of hot water per minute at 40 degrees Celsius (equating to 11 litres at 60 degrees Celsius)

 The following average consumption values can be used as a general rule (hot water requirements per person per day):